nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

     └──│     setImmediate      │
        └───────────────────────┘

-note: each box will be referred to as a "phase" of the event loop.
+*note: each box will be referred to as a "phase" of the event loop.*

 *There is a slight discrepancy between the Windows and the Unix/Linux implementation, but that's not important for this demonstration.
 The most important parts are here.
-There are actually seven or eight steps, but the ones we care about — ones that Node actually uses are these four.*
+There are actually seven or eight steps, but the ones we care about — ones that Node.js actually uses are these four.*

 ## timers

 This phase executes callbacks scheduled by `setTimeout()` and `setInterval()`.

 When you create a timer, you make a call to `setTimeout()`.
-The event loop will eventually enter the `poll` phase which determines how many milliseconds remain until the next timer.
-If there is a timer, it will wait for connections for that many milliseconds.
-After that many milliseconds, it will break the `poll` phase and wrap back around to the timers phase where those callbacks can be processed.
+Then, when the poll phase of the event loop is entered, the number of ms before the soonest timer is to be called is set as the poll's timeout.
+Meaning the poll phase will return after "timeout" ms.  After that many milliseconds, the `poll` phase will return and wrap back around to the timers phase where those callbacks can be processed.

+Take note that the poll phase can only return while idle; execution of a callback is allowed to run to completion, and can cause  unexpected delay running the timer.

-*Note: The `poll` phase technically controls when timers are called due to its ability to cause a thread to sit idly without burning CU in order to stall the event loop so the timer can execute.*
+*Note: The `poll` phase technically controls when timers are called due to its ability to cause a thread to sit idly without burning CPU in order to stall the event loop so the timer can execute.*

 ## pending callbacks: